 1. EDUCATION (2,500 CREDITS MINIMUM)

 Education credit points are earned by taking ICFE approved courses or sessions that cover fundamental skills and knowledge considered essential for a franchise executive.
-The Philippines' CFE program for 2017 entitles participants to 450 credit points.
+The Philippines' CFE program entitles participants to 450 credit points.

 2. PARTICIPATION (500 CREDITS MINIMUM)